Jackie Mason: "Middle finger" incident (1964)

-During his October 18, 1964 appearance on The Ed Sullivan Show, Mason allegedly gave host Ed Sullivan the finger on air.
+During his October 18, 1964, appearance on The Ed Sullivan Show, Mason allegedly gave host Ed Sullivan the finger on air.
 Footage of the incident shows Mason in the middle of doing his stand-up comedy act and then looking toward Sullivan, who had placed himself directly behind the camera, commenting that Sullivan was signaling him.
 Sullivan was reportedly letting Mason know (by holding up two fingers) that he had only two minutes left, and to cut his act short, as the program was about to cut away due to having been partly pre-empted by an impromptu speech by President Lyndon B. Johnson that the show carried.

 Mason began working his own fingers into his act to make fun of the situation and pointed toward Sullivan with an index finger, a thumb, but not, as Sullivan mistakenly believed, his middle finger.
 Sullivan was infuriated by this, and banned Mason from future appearances on the show, canceling Mason's six-appearance contract worth $45,000.
 Mason denied knowingly giving Sullivan the middle finger; he later said that he had not heard of the middle finger gesture at that time.

+Jackie Mason gestures to a member of the audience on the Smothers Brothers Comedy Hour, January 19, 1969.

 To clear his name, Mason filed a libel suit on the grounds that Sullivan had defamed him at the New York Supreme Court.
 That court dismissed most of Mason's complaint.
 Both Mason and Sullivan appealed to the New York Supreme Court Appellate Division (which reinstated three additional causes of action against Sullivan) in June 1966.

 Mason was nevertheless banned from the show for a period of time.
 Sullivan asserted that Mason was unpredictable and could not be trusted.
 Because of Sullivan's influence, he was branded as unreliable, volatile, and obscene, and he failed to get substantial television work for the next two decades.

-Mason was given a single comeback appearance on Sullivan's television program two years later, and Sullivan publicly apologized to him, but the damage was done.
+Mason was given a comeback appearance on Sullivan's television program two years later, and Sullivan publicly apologized to him, but the damage was done.
 At that time, Mason opened his monologue by saying, "It is a great thrill ... and a fantastic opportunity to see me in person again."
 Mason later appeared on the show five times: April 23, 1967; February 25, 1968; November 24, 1968; July 22, 1969; and August 31, 1969.
 Mason later said: "It took twenty years to overcome what happened in one minute".